top of page

-Water play is our 'go to' - it never fails to entertain.
-It's super easy to set up and best of all, it's free!
-It often comes to the rescue when I'm feeling a bit overwhelmed (and let's be honest we all have those days!)
+Water play is our 'go to', as it never fails to entertain, it's super easy to set up, and it often comes to the rescue on days when I'm feeling a bit overwhelmed.

-I'm going to explain why we love water play and share some of our favourite activities with you.
+I'm going to explain why we love it so much and share some of our favourite activities with you.

-Water is the ultimate open-ended play material - it fosters imagination, helps scientific thinking and encourages co-operative play.
+Water is the ultimate play material; it fosters imagination, helps scientific thinking and encourages co-operative play.
+Children of all ages can explore its potential, so it's a great activity if you have more than one child to entertain.

 Water play is also a brilliant way to get the kids outside.
 With the constant lure of screens, finding time for outdoor play is now more important than ever.

 There are some amazing water tables on the market, but you don't need a fancy setup to enjoy water play at home.
-We currently have a clear tub about 60 cm x 30cm for outdoor play, and make use of the sink for indoor play, as well as this deep round tray, which I store in our under-stairs cupboard.
+We have a clear 60 cm x 30cm tub for outdoor play, and use of the sink for indoor play, as well as this deep round tray, which I store in a cupboard.

 What can children learn from water play?

-There are so many concepts that water play can introduce, it's an extremely versatile medium and it's great fun, so perfect for playful learning.
+There are so many concepts that water play can introduce, it's an extremely versatile medium and perfect for playful learning.

 Problem-solving